 There are no formal written examinations as part of the current assessment methods on this programme.

-You will be taught by a team of specialist tutors who are active researchers and committed teachers.
+You will be taught by a team of specialist tutors who are committed teachers and active researchers at the forefront of research in their respective fields.
 Their interests include American history; the history of journalism and Victorian culture; the history of crime and punishment; the history of the British Empire, the Middle East and racism; Britishness and national identities; British politics and Labour history; French history and protest movements; the Middle Ages and their reception in modern times.

-The Department of English, History and Creative Writing is based in the Main Building at the centre of the campus, near the £26m Catalyst building which includes the University library.
+The Department of English, History and Creative Writing is based in the Main Building at the centre of the campus, near the £26million Catalyst building which includes the University library.

-A prime example of 1930s architecture, the Main Building has undergone extensive refurbishment to combine a traditional setting with modern facilities, including the £15m Student Hub.
+A prime example of 1930s architecture, the Main Building has undergone extensive refurbishment to combine a traditional setting with modern facilities, including the £15million Student Hub.

 The building includes lecture theatres, seminar and tutorial rooms, which are ideal for group discussions and one-to-one tuition, as well as IT resources and social learning spaces.